shapiy/blog/_posts/2019-11-02-clojure-xslt.md

 for the proof of concept.

 Now that we have the basic blocks, we can build on top of that.
-In the next article, we'll implement an HTML to Markdown transform in bare Clojure.
+In the next article, we'll implement an HTML to Markdown transformation in bare Clojure.

 Thanks for your time.